RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/high-performing-cache-services.md

 ##### Let's get started!

-In a nutshell, the Cart service is RESTful and built with Quarkus using the Red Hat`s Distributed `Data Grid` technology
+In a nutshell, the Cart service is RESTful and built with Quarkus using the Red Hat's Distributed `Data Grid` technology.

 ##### What are the building blocks of the Shopping cart a.k.a cart-service?